Plan

 If piles of stuff are stressing you out, it’s a good idea to keep the focus on the 20% that you currently and regularly use instead.

-To help guide that process, I employ a thought exercise to help my clients get a handle what they want to take with them.
+To help guide that process, I employ a thought exercise to help my clients get a handle on what they want to take with them.
 I call it the Rowboat Rules for Downsizing.

 The Rowboat Rules for Downsizing